 Many of these pain points were the fault of AAP’s aged newsroom system, which did not allow the news agency to build new features or speed up their workflow.
 If they wanted to add multi-media elements to an article, for instance, they had to switch over to a completely different software.

-With Superdesk, however, one of the central tenets of its design is to unify everything in one system, without having to switch between different software.
+With Superdesk, however, one of the central tenets of its design is its modularity, allowing parts that are no longer needed to be retired gracefully, without affecting other parts.

 “We wanted to create a system where you can see multiple screens or parts of the system at the same time.
 So the idea is to ease access to all the stages of a workflow.
 We also wanted users to be able to work on more than one article at once without switching the screen.
 But if you need to, you can also easily just focus on one thing.” - Vladimir Stefanovic, Head of Design

 The same design principles applied to Superdesk Publisher too.
-The goal was to create digital publishing software that allowed users to publish content to one - or multiple - websites without having to switch over to another software.
+The goal was to create digital publishing software that allowed users to publish content to one - or multiple - websites while carrying over Superdesk's refined design language to the Publisher tool.

 Our designers also wanted to make the system appeal to smaller publishers.
 To do so, they designed the system so that smaller publishers (once they’ve defined a few rules) can publish directly from Superdesk without even having to look at the Publisher interface.
 Superdesk itself has been designed to be scalable, appealing to publishers and news agencies both large and small.

-“Superdesk can be really complex if you need it to be, but if you don’t need it to be complex then it also allows you to just focus on one thing.
-If you want to just write an article, for instance, you can do that without being distracted by anything else, while if you need more complex settings, those are also available.” - Vladimir Stefanovic, Head of Design
+"Superdesk can be really complex if you need it to be, but if you don’t need it to be complex then it also allows you to just focus on one thing.
+If you want to just write an article, for instance, you can do that without being distracted by anything else, while if you need more complex settings, those are also available.” - Vladimir Stefanovic.

 Of course, the best thing about Superdesk being open-source is that we’re always developing it in line with the needs of today’s - and tomorrow’s - newsrooms, helping journalists to keep on top of their work in a fast-paced industry.